Price Interpretability of Prediction Markets: A Convergence Analysis: Conclusion

 \section{Conclusion}

-This paper proposes a multivariate utility-based market-making mechanism for the prediction market.
-This mechanism can unify several existing market making mechanisms under suitable conditions.
-More importantly, it provides a framework to study the dynamic trading process of the prediction market with one market maker and a finite number of traders.
-Under this framework, we address one fundamental question arising in the prediction market: What is the limiting behavior of the market price?
-We prove that, under mild conditions, the traders' wealth processes converge to some limiting wealth distribution which yields Pareto optimal utility levels for all the traders.
-Such a result enables us to investigate the limiting price formed by sequential interactions between the traders and the market maker.
-Using risk measures with properly constructed penalty functions to model trader and market maker utility, we show that the limiting price is a weighted power mean of trader and market maker beliefs.
-Under HARA utility type markets, we further show that the trading sequence will only affect the aggregation weights but not the functional form of the limiting price.
-Simulation suggests the aggregation weight for each agent is approximately their initial wealth.
-These results refine the simple linear wealth-weighted pricing formula proposed by \cite{sethi2016belief}.
-Simulation results show that our formula indeed provides a more accurate estimation for the limiting price than the linear wealth-weighted formula.
+\tb{ This paper studies the prediction market convergence properties through the utilization of the multivariate utility (MU)-based market-making mechanism.
+This mechanism not only consolidates various existing market-making methods under specific conditions but also establishes a framework for examining the dynamic trading process within a market featuring a single market maker and a finite number of traders.
+Within this framework, we address one fundamental question arising in the prediction market: the formation of the limiting price (final price) by all market participants.
+We establish, under mild conditions, that traders' wealth processes converge to a limiting wealth distribution, resulting in Pareto optimal utility levels for all participants.
+This outcome enables us to explore the limiting price across different market types.
+In exponential utility markets, we present an explicit formula for the limiting price.
+For convex risk-measure-based markets, we introduce a method to design MU functions via penalty functions and demonstrate that the limiting price is uniquely determined as a weighted power mean of trader beliefs.
+Regarding CRRA utility-based markets, we characterize the limiting price through a system of equations.
+Additionally, we present a theoretical result indicating that the impact of trading sequence variation becomes negligible as the trader population increases.
+This novel finding enables us to formulate an approximate price formula, suggesting that the limiting price can be construed as a wealth-weighted risk-adjusted average of all participants' beliefs.
+Numerical experiments validate the high accuracy and robustness of this approximation. }